In This Issue:

 D.C.
 Circuit Addresses CFPB's Constitutionality, RESPA Interpretation, and Statute of Limitations Issues in PHH Decision

 The United States Court of Appeals for the D.C.
-Circuit recently held that (1) the CFPB's structure as a single-director independent agency is unconstitutional; (2) Section 8 of the Real Estate Settlement Procedures Act (RESPA) allows captive mortgage reinsurance arrangements, as long as the amount paid for the reinsurance does not exceed reasonable market value; (3) the CFPB violated PHH's due process rights by retroactively applying a new RESPA interpretation without fair notice; and (4) the CFPA incorporates the statutes of limitations of underlying statues enforced by the CFPB – write Venable attorneys Allyson B. Baker, R. Andrew Arculin, Andrew T. Hernacki, and Peter S. Frechette.
+Circuit recently held that (1) the CFPB's structure as a single-director independent agency is unconstitutional; (2) Section 8 of the Real Estate Settlement Procedures Act (RESPA) allows captive mortgage reinsurance arrangements, as long as the amount paid for the reinsurance does not exceed reasonable market value; (3) the CFPB violated PHH's due process rights by retroactively applying a new RESPA interpretation without fair notice; and (4) the CFPA incorporates the statutes of limitations of underlying statues enforced by the CFPB – write Venable attorneys Allyson B. Baker, Andrew T. Hernacki, and Peter S. Frechette.
 Click here to learn more.

 CFPB Supervision and Enforcement: Thinking About Overlap – Webinar Materials Available